 The American Cancer Society and American Gastroenterological Association recommend that people aged 50 and older who have a normal risk for developing colon cancer should test be screened for colon cancer.
 One way to do this is to be tested yearly for blood in the stool.
 Other screening options include sigmoidoscopy every 5 years, colonoscopy every 10 years, CT colonography every 5 years, or barium enema every 5 years.
 Colon cancer is preventable and treatable if caught early.

 There are different products available for at-home testing for blood in the stool.
-These are toilet bowl tests, which do not require any handling of the stool.
+The traditional way has been the stool card, where you put a sample of stool onto the testing area.
+There are also toilet bowl tests, which do not require any handling of the stool.
 Cleaning agents or toilet bowl fresheners may interfere with the test.
-The tests kits provide control pads to test the conditions in the toilet bowl and pads for testing three consecutive bowel movements.
+The tests kits provide control pads to test the conditions in the toilet bowl and pads that are put in the toilet bowel.
+This is done for testing 3 consecutive bowel movements to increase the accuracy.
 False negative results may occur if you take more than 250 milligrams of vitamin C during the test period.

 When using home test kits, you are self-testing, not self-diagnosing.
-Remember, as with all home screening, monitoring, or family planning products, you should consult a physician if you have a positive result or are uncomfortable with the result.
+Remember, as with all home screening, monitoring, or family planning products, you should follow up with your doctor regardless of the result.

 Arnold C. At-home HIV test poses dilemmas and opportunities.
 Lancet.
 2012;380(9847):1045-1046.

-Peterson NB, Murff HJ, Ness RM, Dittus RS.
-Colorectal cancer screening among men and women in the United States.
+Peterson NB, Murff HJ, et al. Colorectal cancer screening among men and women in the United States.
 J Womens Health (Larchmt).
 2007;16:57-65.